krschroeder/baseframe_js/readme.md

 __[View](#responsive-dropdown)__

 ### Tabs
-Tabs in tabs, change onhashchange, dream big, become starry-eyed, this does it all :-) __[View](#tabs)__
+Tabs in tabs, change onhashchange this does it for tabs!
+__[View](#tabs)__
 <br>
 <br>